Another look at statistical inference with machine learning-imputed data: Problem set-up

 \subsection{Motivation for PB inference}

+To provide general motivation for PB inference, recall that the classical estimator of $\bbeta^*$, denoted as $\bbetahatlab$, uses only the labeled observations for estimation and is the solution to:

-Although $\bbetahatlab$ is consistent and enables valid inference for $\bbeta^*$, it has limited precision when gold-standard data is difficult to collect and $\nlab$ is not large.
-In contrast, the predictions $\Yhat$ can be computed in the full data, leading to a much larger dataset for analysis.
-However, relying on $\Yhat$ for inference may result in biased estimation depending on the quality of predictions from $\fhat$.
-For example, in ``naive'' inference, $\Yhat$ is directly substituted for $Y$ in downstream analysis.\citep{wang2020methods} \blue{The parameter $\bgamma^*$ targeted by this approach solves
+While $\bbetahatlab$ is consistent for $\bbeta^*$ and enables valid inference, it has limited precision when the number of labeled observations is not large.
+In contrast, the predictions $\Yhat$ are available in the full data, leading to a much larger dataset for analysis.
+However, relying exclusively on $\Yhat$ for inference can result in biased estimation depending on the quality of predictions from $\fhat$.
+In so-called {\emph{naive}} inference,\cite{salerno2025moment} $\Yhat$ is directly substituted for $Y$ in downstream analysis.\citep{wang2020methods, motwani2023revisiting} \blue{The parameter $\bgamma^*$ targeted by naive inference is thus the unique solution to:

-The corresponding estimator based on $\Lsc$ and $\Usc$, denoted as $\bgammahatall$, is the solution to } As the distribution of $(\Yhat, \bX\trans)\trans$ may not coincide with that of $(Y, \bX\trans)\trans$, $\bgamma^*$ bears no necessary correspondence with $\bbeta^*$ except under restrictive scenarios. {\blue{For example, $\bgamma^*$ coincides with $\bbeta^*$ when $\bZ$ contains $\bX$, the ML model captures the true regression function $\E(Y \mid \bZ)$, and the focus of inference is on a parameter from a linear regression model}}.
-To overcome these limitations, PB inference methods utilize $\Lsc$ and $\Usc$ to essentially balance the relative contributions of $Y$ and $\Yhat$ in making inference on $\bbeta^*$.
+The corresponding estimator based on {\blue{the full data}}, denoted as $\bgammahatall$, is the solution to: } As the distribution of $(\Yhat, \bX\trans)\trans$ may not coincide with that of $(Y, \bX\trans)\trans$, the relationship between $\bbeta^*$ and $\bgamma^*$ is unclear, except under some restrictive situations. {\blue{For example, for least squares estimation, $\bgamma^*$ coincides with $\bbeta^*$ when $\bX$ is included in $\bZ$ and the ML model perfectly captures the true regression (i.e., the true $\E(Y \mid \bZ = {\bm{z}})$ is within the space of functions $\fhat({\bm{z}})$ can represent)}}. \blue{The application of naive inference in scientific practice therefore has the potential to produce biased, though often very precise inferences, about $\bbeta^*$.
+This can lead researchers to be more confident in the wrong answers, thereby undermining the scientific rationale for using predicted outcomes in statistical inference.}